fae-exe/kamoshigay/README.txt

         tooltip origin:bottom
         tooltip class:red

-    *capriCrystalarium
+    *capriCoinbank
-	name:The Capricrystalarium
+	name:The Capricoinbank
-	desc:Click to gain capriCrystalS to spend on the KAMOSHIGACHA. tags:crystals
+	desc:Click to gain Capricoins to spend on the KAMOSHIGACHA. tags:crystals
-	on click:yield 1 capriCrystal
+	on click:yield 1 capriCoin

 Resources
-    *capriCrystal|capriCrystals
+    *capriCoin|capriCoins
-        name:Capricrystals
+        name:Capricoin|Capricoins
 	class:bigButton
         desc:Fell from heaven with the KAMOSHIGACHA MACHINE.
 You can spend those on the KAMOSHIGACHA.
 (And some other things.) icon:https://raw.githubusercontent.com/fae-exe/kamoshigay/refs/heads/main/capricrystals.PNG
 	show earned
 	tags:crystals
-	on tick:yield 1 capriCrystal
+	on tick:yield 1 capriCoin
-	on start:yield 120 capriCrystals
+	on start:yield 120 capriCoins

-    *cappyness
+    *kamosmile|kamosmiles
-	name:Cappyness
+	name:Kamosmile|Kamosmiles
 	icon class:mediumIcon
-	desc:Caprine happiness!
-You'll earn it every time you send a caprinae for adoption! icon:icons[3,0]
+	desc:The happiness from Kamoshikas!
+You'll earn it by satisfying their needs! icon:icons[3,0]
 	show earned
 	tags:cappynessres